mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

 * Nissho apparently didn't mind the deception.
 The Nissho manager responsible for the Nike relationship told Knight, "There are worse things than ambition."
 * After the audit, Nissho assumed all of Nike's debt to Bank of California.
 * Nissho was so loyal to Nike that they withdrew from a separate deal to punish Bank of California.
-  * Bank of California had been pursuing a deal with Nissho to manage one of their banks in San Francisco.
-After the Nike incident, Nissho told Bank of California that it cost them the San Francisco deal.
+  * Bank of California had been pursuing a deal to manage one of Nissho's banks in San Francisco.
+  * After the Nike incident, Nissho told Bank of California that it cost them the San Francisco deal.

 ### Shoe dog